 Access New Business has been appointed by VisitEngland (November 2014) to help deliver the second stage of the EU-funded Access For All programme.
 We will be auditing and advising 56 businesses across seven destinations in advance of their pariticpation in a short break marketing campaign in 2015.

 For VisitEngland we wrote Speak Up! , a free online guide to help tourism businesses market their accessibility to disabled travellers.

 Research partner in two major EU-funded pan-European mapping exercises looking at Skills and Training Needs to Improve Accessibility in Tourism Services and the Supply of Accessible Tourism Services in Europe.
-(The results will be presented at ‘Mind the - Accessibility – Gap’ conference on 6 June 2014, in Brussels.)
+(The results were presented at ‘Mind the - Accessibility – Gap’ conference in June 2014, in Brussels.)

 We are currently working with Visit Scotland, contributing to its initiative ‘Accessible Tourism – Unlocking the Potential’, which aims to ensure that Scotland is accessible to all.